tarbalReboot/mountDriver/README.md

 Smart, W.M., Textbook on Spherical Astronomy (Sixth Edition, reprinted), Cambridge University Press (Cambridge, 1979).

 At some point, you'll need to account for geometric errors, which are covered in the Trueblood/Genet book.
 Good luck.

-Update 1/19/21: I cleaned up the updated PID algorithm, even though I said 8 months ago that I would never update this repository ever again.
-You have to stay one step ahead of your critics...

-Update 1/18/21: It has come to my attention that the PID algorithm was never updated in this version.
-Uploaded as optional files, the updated PID algorithm is the much improved version I have been using for the past 7 months.

 Here is some telescope mount control software which can be used with any mount using DC gear motors and incremental encoders, all controlled by a Raspberry Pi 3b+ (untested on other versions).
 This software does not include geometric corrections for